Team-Extreme/Star-Traders/README.md

 ------------------------

-please use ur own branch (LeeDev, MichaelDev, StruanDev, KirstieDev) to add your changes in
+please use ur own branch to add your changes in

 don't merge your own pull request! get someone else to look at your changes first